opentok/opentok-node/README.md

  Optionally, you can also use the standalone archiving, which means that each archive would have only 1 video: <http://www.tokbox.com/opentok/api/tools/js/documentation/api/RecorderManager.html>

 ### Get Archive Manifest
-With your **moderator token** and OpentokSDK Object, you can generate OpenTokArchive Object, which contains information for all videos in the Archive
+With your **moderator token** and a OpenTokSDK object, you can generate a OpenTokArchive object, which contains information for all videos in the Archive
-`get_archive_manifest()` takes in 3 parameters: **archiveId** and **moderator token**, and a handler function
+`OpenTokSDK.get_archive_manifest()` takes in 3 parameters: **archiveId** and **moderator token**, and a callback function
-> archive_id (string) - REQUIRED.
+> archive_id [string] - REQUIRED.
+Get this from the client that created the archive.
-> token - REQUIRED.
+> token [string] - REQUIRED.
+Get this from the client or the generate_token method.
-> handler (tbarchive) - REQUIRED.
+> handler [fn(tbarchive)] - REQUIRED.
 This function is triggered after it receives the Archive Manifest.
 The parameter is an `OpenTokArchive` object.
 The *resources* property of this object is array of `OpenTokArchiveVideoResource` objects, and each `OpenTokArchiveVideoResource` object represents a video in the archive.

-Example:(Make sure you have the OpentokSDK Object)
+Example: (opentok is an OpentokSDK object)
 <pre>
-token = 'moderator_token'
+var token = 'moderator_token';
-archiveId = '5f74aee5-ab3f-421b-b124-ed2a698ee939' #Obtained from Javascript Library
+var archiveId = '5f74aee5-ab3f-421b-b124-ed2a698ee939'; // Obtained from Javascript Library

 opentok.get_archive_manifest(archiveId, token, function(tbarchive){
-  otArchive = tbarchive
+  var otArchive = tbarchive;
 });
 </pre>

 ### Get video ID
 `OpenTokArchive.resources` is an array of `OpenTokArchiveVideoResource` objects.
-OpenTokArchiveVideoResource has `getId()` method that returns the videoId
+OpenTokArchiveVideoResource has a `getId()` method that returns the videoId as a string.
-`getId()` will return the video ID (a String)

 Example:
 <pre>
 opentok.get_archive_manifest(archiveId, token, function(tbarchive){
-  vid1 = tbarchive.resources[0].getId()
+  var vidID = tbarchive.resources[0].getId();
 });
 </pre>

-### Get Download Url
+### Get Download URL
-`OpenTokArchive` has `downloadArchiveURL` that will return an url string for downloading the video in the archive.
-Video files are FLV format
+`OpenTokArchive` objects have a `downloadArchiveURL(video_id, handler)` method that will return a URL string for downloading the video in the archive.
+Video files are FLV format.
-> video_id (string) - REQUIRED
+> video_id [string] - REQUIRED.
+The Video ID returned from OpenTokArchiveVideoResource.getId()
-> handler (url) - REQUIRED.
-This function is triggered after it receives the url for video.
-The parameter is an url string
+> handler [fn(url)] - REQUIRED.
+This function is triggered after it receives the URL for video.
+The result is a URL string.

 Example:
 <pre>
-url = "";
+var url = '';
-otArchive.downloadArchiveURL(vid, function(resp){
+otArchive.downloadArchiveURL(vidID, function(resp){
   url = resp;
 });
 </pre>